 Working with Gamification

 Students in all grade and subject levels benefit from gamification.
 Likewise, gamification may be implemented in a variety of ways.
 To get a feel for how gamification can benefit your classroom, check out these two examples of gamification at work.

 Sixth-grade teacher Ben Bertoli used gamification as the inspiration behind a customizable classroom management system.
 His system applies to all subject areas and allows students and parents to plan their own side-quests.
 In addition to using ClassRealm with his students, Bertoli launched a Kickstarter project to help make ClassRealm a platform available for widespread use.

 Complete with an adventurous soundtrack and interactive graphics that call to mind epic post-apocalyptic quests, this site demonstrates how one teacher is using gamification to inspire his students to explore literature.
 The site is accessible from home and can also be broadcast on an overhead projector or smart board within the classroom.
-The site provides background regarding the existence of Academica, a fantasy land where students go to enhance their minds.
+The site explains the background of Academica, a fantasy land where students go to enhance their minds.
 The tone set by the site is designed to integrate with the atmosphere of the classroom itself.
-It uses story-telling to place students within a multi-layered online universe within which they must contribute information they learn at school.
+It uses storytelling to place students within a multi-layered online universe within which they must contribute information they learn at school.

 About the Author: Chad Fisher is an education enthusiast with a passion for building education and career-oriented websites to help people learn more about careers that interest them.
 Lately his desire has been helping people start a career in Civil Engineering.
 Learn more about Engineering at CivilEngineeringCareers.org.